marcomattolab/airflow-keycloak/README.md

 An example is "urbanite_data_poc_final2.py" in which a DAG invokes API of a generic component (AI/ML) using base operators (HTTPSensor, HTTPOperator).

-So the URBANITE Controller invokes respectivelly:
+So the Controller invokes respectivelly:
 - API "job" => to start a long-term execution in the AI/ML component by http/operator.
 - API "status" => to get periodically "status" of the long-term execution by http/sensor.
 - API "result" => to get the "location" of the result when AI/ML component has been completed long-term execution.